Lahore (song): Background

 In an interview to IANS, Randhawa said about "Lahore'" that "It's about a girl whom I have referred to from different places like Lahore, Delhi, Mumbai or London.
 I have compared her to Lahore's beauty, Mumbai's move, London's weather and so on.
 The beats of the song are peppy."

 Asked about how he came up with the idea for the song, he said: "We were travelling by a car when the lyrics and beat came to my mind.
 It is basically describing a girl's beauty and comparing it to different places of the world."

 The song is named after the city of Lahore, the capital of Pakistani Punjab.
 However, Randhawa mentioned in a January 2019 interview that he had never visited the city.
 He said, "I haven't been to Lahore, but we get calls from Pakistan for a music tour.
 In fact, I sat with my team and we are planning to go to Pakistan."

 Music video

 The music video is shot mainly at Dubai.
 It features Randhawa in a modified Dodge Challenger R/T featuring Izabelle Leite.
 Randhawa is seen to be travelling on the Sheikh Zayed Road.

 Reception

 It is one of the most-streamed hit songs in India.
 It was released by T-Series, and has received over 1.5 billion views on YouTube, becoming one of the most-viewed music videos on the T-Series channel.
 It is the 3rd most-viewed Punjabi Indi-pop music video on YouTube, and the platform's fourth most-viewed Indian music video, after the songs "Laung Laachi", "Vaaste", and "High Rated Gabru".

-Bollywood version
+Recreation

-Lagdi Lahore Di, recomposed by Sachin–Jigar for the film Street Dancer 3D and sung by Guru Randhawa and Tulsi Kumar, has surpassed 500 million views on YouTube.
+"Lagdi Lahore Di", co-composed by Sachin–Jigar for the film Street Dancer 3D, and sung by Guru Randhawa and Tulsi Kumar, has surpassed 500 million views on YouTube.